PaymentsNZ/API-Payments-Initiation/payment-initiation-nz-changelog.md

 ## V0.3.1 19/02/2019

-Refactored parameters and HTTP responses.
+Refactored parameters and HTTP responses, no functional or interface change.

 ## V0.3.0 - 16/11/2018